To get more information contact me at: firstname.lastname@example.org

 |ON SEMI||2 x FQH44N10-F133||2.1||360||100||39||31||2800||26||7.0||3.6||2.2||16.3||1.3||31||191KHz||16||?|

-I have found many problem withHUF75639G3 so I think this component was too delicate for this use especially in the parallel configuration.
+I have found some problems withHUF75639G3 and FQH44N10-F133 so I think this component are not very robust for this use especially in the parallel configuration.

 Output power until 25-30W

 Ft=200KHz (Rg=470ohm - driven by my 6072A)